yaodan-zhang/cpp/README.md

 m9-m11 focus on more advanced techniques including concurrency models, type concatenation/conversion/reversion in tuples, usage of std::regex, compile-time regular expressions (ctre), and their usage in real-world dataset parsing and analysis, and to be continued...

-All copyrights reserved to Professor Mike Spertus, who is the designer of the homework questions, and the user, who is the implementer.
+All copyrights reserved to Professor Mike Spertus from University of Chicago, who is the designer of the homework questions, and the user, who is the implementer.